baezortega/mutree/README.md

 The pipeline __requires__ the following input:

 * __A coding sequence (CDS) alignment file, in FASTA format (`-i` option).__ Each sequence in the file should be composed of a concatenation of CDS sequences, where stop codons and trailing bases have been removed (i.e. the last codon of each CDS and — if the CDS length is not a multiple of 3 — any trailing bases after the last codon, have been removed before adding the CDS to the concatenated sequence).
 Each sequence in the FASTA alignment represents a sample, and must be labeled with the desired sample name.
 The first sequence in the file will be used as an outgroup sample to root the tree, so this should be the reference sequence or a suitable outgroup sample.
-An example can be found in the file [muttree/examples/Alignment_H3HASO.fna](examples/Alignment_H3HASO.fna) (this has been taken from one of treesub's example files).
+An example can be found in the file [muttree-1.0/examples/Alignment_H3HASO.fna](examples/Alignment_H3HASO.fna) (this has been taken from one of treesub's example files). _Always specify absolute paths to the input files and directories._

 * __A "gene table" (`-g` option).__ This is defined as a tab-delimited file with two columns (and no header): gene symbol and CDS start position (position of the first nucleotide in the concatenated sequence).
 This allows mapping each mutation to the gene where it occurs and finding recurrent mutations.
-An example can be found in the file [muttree/examples/GeneTable_H3HASO.txt](examples/GeneTable_H3HASO.txt) (the gene symbols and positions have been defined arbitrarily for this example).
+An example can be found in the file [muttree-1.0/examples/GeneTable_H3HASO.txt](examples/GeneTable_H3HASO.txt) (the gene symbols and positions have been defined arbitrarily for this example). _Always specify absolute paths to the input files and directories._

 * __The full path to the output directory (`-o` option).__ The directory will be created if necessary.
-The pipeline implements a checkpoint logging system, so in the event that the execution is interrupted before finishing, re-running muttree with the same output directory will resume the make the pipeline resume the execution after the last successfully completed step.
+The pipeline implements a checkpoint logging system, so in the event that the execution is interrupted before finishing, re-running muttree with the same output directory will resume the make the pipeline resume the execution after the last successfully completed step. _Always specify absolute paths to the input files and directories._

 Muttree also accepts some __optional__ input: